zopefoundation/zc.async/src/zc/async/README.txt

         component parts could only be replaced with difficulty, if at all.
-A goal for the 2.x design is to clearly define the role for each of three components such that, for instance, a user of a queue does not need to know about the dispatcher ot the agents.
+A goal for the 2.x design is to clearly define the role for each of three components such that, for instance, a user of a queue does not need to know about the dispatcher or the agents.

       * Improve scalability of asynchronous workers.

         The 1.x line was initially designed for a single asynchronous worker, which could be put on another machine thanks to ZEO.
-        Tarek Ziad of Nuxeo wrote zasyncdispatcher, which allowed multiple asynchronous workers to accept work, allowing multiple processes and multiple machines to divide and conquer.
+        Tarek Ziade of Nuxeo wrote zasyncdispatcher, which allowed multiple asynchronous workers to accept work, allowing multiple processes and multiple machines to divide and conquer.
 It worked around the limitations of the original zasync design to provide